harlanray/chordMaster3/README.md

 ## Acknowledgments

   - Based on the [freeCodeCamp](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-responsive-web-design-by-building-a-piano/step-1) course project
-  - Inspired by the popular nord stage synthesizer keyboards.
-Used in major studios and poular musicians everywhere!
+  - Inspired by the popular nord stage synthesizer keyboards, used by major studios and poular musicians everywhere!